-Some people who learn Reiki immediately feel confident to share Reiki with their friends and family.
-They’re excited to tell others about Reiki.
+You may learn Reiki and immediately feel confident to share Reiki with your friends and family.
+You are excited to share Reiki with others.

-Others who learn Reiki are more hesitant about their Reiki practice.
-They are unsure of how to go about sharing Reiki with others.
-They wonder if Reiki is still working when they do self treatments.
+Or you may learn Reiki and are more hesitant about your Reiki practice.
+You are unsure of how to go about sharing Reiki with others.
+You may wonder if Reiki is still working when you do self-treatments.

 I didn’t think about Reiki again until many months later.
 I recall standing in Brunswick Street bookstore, telling a friend I wanted to learn how to send “positive vibes” to the people I was caring for in The Alfred Hospital.
 She responded by saying “Maybe you want to learn Reiki?”

-So, with little knowledge or experience of Reiki, yet following my intuition, I travelled to Mac Leod Ganj, home of the Dali Lama to enrol in a Reiki course.
+So, with little knowledge or experience of Reiki, yet following my intuition, I travelled to Mac Leod Ganj, home of the Dalai Lama to enrol in a Reiki course.

 I soon learnt that the system of Reiki contained a lot more for me than sending positive, healing energy to others.

 I was astounded by the incredible emotional, mental and spiritual changes that I experienced during the training.
 I was delighted by the physical sensations taking place in my hands when I did Reiki on others.
 I enjoyed the feeling of peace mixed with a deep sense of joy I discovered when I did on myself.

 I recall phoning my mum and telling her excitedly about what was happening: that I was loving an amazing healing technique called Reiki.
 As I shared some of my experiences I can still here her voice travelling down the phone line: “Sarah do you really believe this?
 How can that be happening?”
 I remember saying “Yes Mum I really believe it… it’s happening… Reiki is AMAZING”.
 (Fourteen years on, my conservative family are a lot more open to Reiki and the peace it creates in my life and theirs).